Columbus Youth Foundation

 - Boys and Girls Club of Columbus: $40,000 to support the summer youth program.

-- YMCA of Central Ohio: $11,000 to support youth basketball programming at the Hilltop YMCA.
+- YMCA of Central Ohio: $8,000 to support youth programming.

-All grantees must submit a Final Report.
+All grantees must submit a Final Report (Word or PDF format).
 Final reports are generally due 30 days following the project grant period.
 Please refer to your grant agreement for the exact deadline date.
 Please note that if a grantee applies for a new grant from the Columbus Youth Foundation before an existing grant’s final report deadline, staff will contact the grantee regarding submission of a progress report or early submission of their final report.